 If a USB flash disk, external hard disk or memory card has already been removed improperly and file system has been damaged, the Do you want to scan and fix Removable Disk dialog in Windows Vista and 7 appears after you reconnect the device.
 Always click Scan and fix (recommended) to prevent possible data loss.

-In Windows 8 and 8.1, Repair this drive dialog appears.
+In Windows 8 and 8.1, Repair this drive dialog pops up.
 Click Repair drive.

 After repairing the file system problems, a Some problems were found and fixed dialog appears.
 Click Close.

-To open Device Manager, right-click (My) Computer icon on Desktop or in Start menu.
+To open Device Manager, right-click (My) Computer/This PC icon on Desktop or in Start menu.
 Click Properties.

 In Windows XP, System Properties window opens.
 Open Hardware tab and click Device Manager.